csabapalfi/css-link-in-body/README.md

 ### The empty `<script>` tag 'polyfill'

-Some browsers can be 'convinced' to follow the behaviour described above by deliberately blocking parsing (after a link tag in body) with an empty script tag which will allow rendering.
+Some browsers can be 'convinced' to follow the behaviour described above.

+By deliberately blocking parsing with an empty script tag which will allow rendering (by preventing the browser from discovering other style links below).

 ```html
   <link rel="stylesheet" href="/main.css"><script> </script>